Leaving Gaps Between GMAT Attempts

 GMAT Retake Policies

 Keep in mind that you can sit for the GMAT no more than 5 times in a consecutive 12-month period.
-So, regardless of whether you’re switching between test center and online versions, if you’ve already taken the GMAT 5 times in the past 12 months, you’ll have to wait until 12 months have passed since the first of those 5 GMATs to take another GMAT.
+So, if you’ve already taken the GMAT 5 times in the past 12 months, you’ll have to wait until 12 months have passed since the first of those 5 GMATs to take another GMAT.

 That said, 6 GMAT attempts in the span of a little over 12 months (or in any amount of time) is an inordinate number of test sittings.
 With the strategies we’ll discuss in this article, it’s highly unlikely you would reach your annual limit of GMAT attempts.